| Français |

 |

-![]() ![]() In addition to personal prayer and meditation, Bahá'í communities hold regular devotional gatherings for collective worship.
-These gatherings unite people in prayer and awaken their spiritual susceptibilities. more... ![]() ![]() Study circles bring groups of people together to deepen their understanding of the Bahá'í teachings through systematic study.
-This involves structured group discussion of passages from the Bahá'í writings that encourage reflection on one’s moral purpose and capacities for service. more... ![]() ![]() Bahá'í children’s classes are offered to all children between 6 and 10 years old for their spiritual education and moral development.
+![]() In addition to personal prayer and meditation, Bahá'í communities hold regular devotional gatherings for collective worship.
+These gatherings unite people in prayer and awaken their spiritual susceptibilities. more... ![]() Bahá'í children’s classes are offered to all children between 6 and 10 years old for their spiritual education and moral development.
 The aim of these classes is to inspire in each child a love for our diverse human family and to cultivate a praiseworthy character.
-They are guided by the Bahá'í belief that children are noble beings with great potential to develop into upright and active participants in their community. more... ![]() ![]() Junior youth – or those between 11 and 14 years – are at a crucial stage in their lives when they are defining their identity and values.
-Junior youth groups offered by the Bahá'í community address the needs of these young people by helping them to develop a strong moral identity and to empower them to contribute to the well-being of their communities. more... ![]() ![]() Big Ideas: Speak with a kindly tongue: On-line engagement, social media and youth With Dr. Victoria Talwar Friday, December 8, 2023, 7:30 EST To download the poster about this presentation, click here.
-Sign up to receive information and announcements on future Big Ideas talks and Events here For details about this series, click here. ![]() ![]() Ottawa Bahá'í Centre ![]() Bookstore, Library and Info-Centre hours: Tuesdays, Wednesdays, and Thursdays, plus the first and third Saturdays of each month from 11:00 am to 2:00 pm.
-(Note: closed on Bahá'í Holy Days and civic holidays) Ottawa Bahá'í Centre's online Public Events: click here.
+They are guided by the Bahá'í belief that children are noble beings with great potential to develop into upright and active participants in their community. more... ![]() Study circles bring groups of people together to deepen their understanding of the Bahá'í teachings through systematic study.
+This involves structured group discussion of passages from the Bahá'í writings that encourage reflection on one’s moral purpose and capacities for service. more... ![]() Junior youth – or those between 11 and 14 years – are at a crucial stage in their lives when they are defining their identity and values.
+Junior youth groups offered by the Bahá'í community address the needs of these young people by helping them to develop a strong moral identity and to empower them to contribute to the well-being of their communities. more...
+November 3, 2025 Fihavanana Day Celebrates Oneness and Unity Allison Wood and Bruno Randimbiarison “Consort with the followers of all religions in a spirit of friendliness and fellowship.” — Bahá’u’lláh

 ||